 Location Management

 A location represents a single store, branch, or business unit that belongs to a merchant.
-Every terminal, payment, and report ties back to a location, so creating it correctly keeps your settlement and analytics clean.
+Every terminal, payment, and report ties back to a location, so creating it correctly keeps settlement and analytics clean.

 Lifecycle